Connor-Miller/loot/docs/agents/concurrent.md

 See "Catch the primary up" above.
 The two habits are the same discipline stated twice because they fail the same way: **the loot mirror silently falls behind git `origin/main`**, and the next lane spawned from the stale position projects a *revert* of landed work.
-The catch-up folds any local line in with a merge, so the same rule applies: name the working change first, or the catch-up refuses rather than sign it (#275).
+The catch-up carries any local line onto landed main (one version per change, ADR 0039), which signs it — so the same rule applies: name the working change first, or the catch-up refuses rather than sign it (#275).
 With nothing pending — the usual state in the primary right after a lane land — it fast-forwards and never asks.
 A drift guard now warns loudly on `loot-first status`/`review`/`land`/`tag` when the shared mirror's `main` has fallen *behind* real `origin/main`, or *diverged* from it (#243) — treat that